SAP/luigi/docs/luigi-core-api.md

 #### getTranslation

 Gets translated text for the specified key in the current locale or in the specified one.
-Property values for token replacement in the localization key are taken from the specified interpolations object.
+Property values for token replacement in the localization key will be taken from the specified interpolations object.

 ##### Parameters

 -   `key` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** key to be translated
--   `interpolations` **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** objects with properties  used for token replacement in the localization key
+-   `interpolations` **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** objects with properties that will be used for token replacements in the localization key
--   `locale` **locale** optional locale for which you can get the translation.
-The default is the current locale.
+-   `locale` **locale** optional locale to get the translation for; default is the current locale